stefanZorcic/scaling-book/jax-stuff.md

 f(x)
 ```

 As you can see, JAX propagated the sharding from input (`x`) to output (`x`) which are inspectable at trace-time via `jax.typeof`.
+For most operations these rules are simple and obvious because there's only one reasonable choice (e.g. elementwise ops retain the same sharding).
+But for some operations it's ambiguous how to shard the result in which case JAX throws a trace-time error and we ask the programmer to provide an `out_sharding` argument explicitly (e.g. jnp.einsum, jnp.reshape, etc).
 Let's see another example where you have conflicts:

 ```py
 # We create a matrix W and input activations In sharded across our devices.